 Surveys and resources for downloads are not too far behind, but why stick to one when you can use all of them?
 Combine these tools to get the best reach out of your webinar.

 On24’s report suggests 55% of registrants convert to attendees.
 A conversion rate between 35% and 45% is typically considered to be good.
-A drop in attendance rate can be due to bad promotion, however, sometimes people are just busy.
+While a drop in attendance rate can be due to bad promotion, sometimes it can indicate that people are just busy.

 Wouldn’t it be pleasant to have a recording of the webinar to watch at your convenience?
 94% of webinar hosts make events available on-demand after the live event (as per the State of Webinar Report 2020).